 - Click Add New Label and enter the label name and the RFM values.

 You can edit a segment from the segmentation page and revise the values in the following fields:

-Note that you cannot edit both the segmented and contributing modules.
+Note that while editing the configuration, you will not be allowed to change the segmented and contributing modules.